hqt286/MIPS-disassembler/README.md

 This command will have myDisassembler read *.obj and generate *.s.
 If there is an existing *.s file simply overwrite it.

-Your grade will be mostly based on the correctness of the object code in the output file *.s.
-You can use the console to print out messages for debugging purposes.
-The myDisassembler requirements are:

 * The input of myDisassembler is a text file containing MIPS machine code.
 Each line contains a 32-bit instruction encoded as 8 hexadecimal digits without a leading “0x”.
 Since object code is relocatable you don’t really need to know the absolute addresses of the instructions.

 * The output of myDisassembler is a text file containing one line per instruction.
 Each line will contain the MIPS assembly language corresponding to the object code, possibly preceded by a label on the previous line if and only if that instruction is the target of a branch instruction.